gayalkuruppu/gayalkuruppu.github.io/_pages/about.md

 - **Oct 2022** : Published "Realistic, Animatable Human Reconstructions for Virtual Fit-On" preprint in Arxiv
 - **Jul 2021** : Graduated from University of Moratuwa, Faculty of Engineering with 1st class honours degree specializing Electronic and Telecommunication Engineering
 - **May 2021** : Started working as a Software(Compiler) Engineer at WSO2
-- **Aug 2020** : Attended the Cornell, Maryland, Max-Planck Pre-Doctoral Research School (CMMRS) 2022 in Saarbruecken, Germany
+- **Aug 2020** : Attended the Cornell, Maryland, Max-Planck Pre-Doctoral Research School (CMMRS) 2020 in Saarbrucken, Germany
 - **Jun 2020** : Published "An Analysis of Throughput and Latency Behaviours under Microservice Decomposition" in ICWE 2020
 - **Jun 2019** : Started research internship at WSO2 research team